Frequently Asked Questions

 Can I control PDF export options such as page size or DPI?

-PDF is a write-only (export) format — the library saves OneNote content to PDF; PDF is not accepted as an input format.
-Advanced PDF save options are not exposed in the current API surface.
-The Document.Save() method with SaveFormat.Pdf produces a default rendering.
+Document.Save() with SaveFormat.Pdf is the standard way to export a OneNote document to PDF.
+Advanced save options are unavailable in the current API surface; the method produces a default rendering.
 If you need fine-grained output control, apply further adjustments to the resulting file using a dedicated PDF tool.

 Are image dimensions available on image nodes?